fabioarciniegas/notes-on-modernity-and-postmodernity/README.md

 The arts and sciences cover up oppression because they create new needs.
 What yoke could be imposed on man who need nothing?

-arts and science → luxury → economy → inequality → yoke
+The trap of the enlightment is this : elightment → luxury → inequality → yoke

 It's not that he doesn't want people to learn.
 It is pointing out that the project of the enlightment is promoting the key ingredient of the slippery slope of enlightment: inequality.